-- Serve as an instructional leader alongside the Principal.
-Supervise curriculum and guidance program of the school. - Provide leadership for, and facilitate collaboration with all stakeholders on identifying goals for student achievement; assess progress towards meeting goals; develop the School's Single Plan for Student Achievement and measure the outcome of goals - Monitor student enrollment and recruitment efforts on an ongoing basis.

-- Assist in the school climate that ensures the safety, health, and welfare of students, and personnel; organize and implement an "Emergency Operational Plan" - Counsel students, recommend and implement student disciplinary action in accordance with the school's charter, unique student population needs, and Education Code - Maintain positive public relations and outreach contacts with parents and community groups. - Attend and participate in monthly Parent Information Meetings - Participate in ICEF Professional Development, and provide effective professional development and training when necessary - Oversee collection and deposit of all student fees - Available for contact with parents, students, and staff to discuss student problems after class, at night, or on weekends (via cell phone or in person) - Maintain work hours extending beyond school hours for other professional duties or functions such as staff meetings, school events, etc. when necessary - Perform other duties as assign
+- Serve as the co-instructional leader.
+Supervise curriculum and guidance program of the school. - Provide leadership for, and facilitate collaboration with all stakeholders on identifying goals for student achievement; assess progress towards meeting goals; develop the School's Single Plan for Student Achievement and measure the outcome of goals - Monitor student enrollment and recruitment efforts on an ongoing basis. - Assist in the school climate that ensures the safety, health, and welfare of students, and personnel; organize and implement an "Emergency Operational Plan - Maintain positive public relations and outreach contacts with parents and community groups. - Attend and participate in monthly Parent Information Meetings - Participate in ICEF Professional Development, and provide effective professional development and training when necessary - Oversee collection and deposit of all student fees - Available for contact with parents, students, and staff to discuss student problems after class, at night, or on weekends (via cell phone or in person) - Maintain work hours extending beyond school hours for other professional duties or functions such as staff meetings, school events, etc. when necessary - Perform other duties as assign

-- Bachelor's Degree and an MA, MBA, or Ed.D. - CA Teaching Credential. - California Administrative Credential. - At least 2-4 years of full-time teaching experience. - At least 1 years of administrative experience. - Must be able to interact with stakeholders at all levels (including all staff, parents, students, and community members) in a respectful manner and provide excellent customer service. - Must be able to work collaboratively in a team environment.
+- Bachelor's Degree.
+MA, MBA, or Ed.D.

+- CA Teaching Credential.

+- California Administrative Credential.

+- At least 2-4 years of full-time teaching experience. - At least 1 years of administrative experience. - Must be able to interact with stakeholders at all levels (including all staff, parents, students, and community members) in a respectful manner and provide excellent customer service. - Must be able to work collaboratively in a team environment.